dbalatero/light-phone-sms-gateway/README.md

 ## Cost

+This service isn't free to run:

+* Twilio costs $0.0075 (at time of writing) per SMS.
+* Responses might come back batched as multiple SMS messages.

+However, you need to do a cost/benefit analysis.
+What is the value of ditching your smartphone and regaining your focus?
+For me, I would easily pay someone
+$100/mo if they could guarantee that I would be twice as focused and less stressed out by technology.
+YMMV, of course.
+But for the love of god don't kneejerk react to the cost - make sure you really weigh the pros and cons of running this service!

 ## Supported Commands

 Here are the currently supported commands.
 If you want to add more commands, see [Contributing a new command](#contributing-a-new-command).